afraelizondo/MechaCar_Statistical_Analysis-/README.md

 briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+The value of t-test statistic is -1.8931, while p-value is 0.06.
+With these two values we can conclude that the result is to fail to reject the null hypothesis.
+There is a slightly statistical difference between the two observed means, due to the fact that the p-value is greater than 0.5.

+The alternative hypothesis states "True mean is not equal to 1500" and the sample mean has a value of 1498.78.

 <img width="328" alt="Screen Shot 2023-01-30 at 7 52 44 PM" src="https://user-images.githubusercontent.com/113856917/215639481-ee63f6a7-2ff6-442f-bbf9-72564f8dbd81.png">